 People living in low-income households generally are less healthy than those living in more prosperous areas.
-Significant variation in poverty rates exists across the SLH community:
+In 2014-2018, approximately 20 percent of Wyandotte County residents and 15 percent of Jackson County residents lived in poverty - above Kansas and Missouri averages.
+Wyandotte County's poverty rate was fourth highest out of 105 Kansas counties.
+Jackson County ranked 70th out of Missouri's 115 counties.

-- Wyandotte County's poverty rate (20.1 percent) was fourth highest out of 105 Kansas counties (2014-2018 five-year average). - Jackson County's rate (15.2 percent) ranked 70th highest out of Missouri's 115 counties. - Johnson County's rate (5.6 percent) ranked very low: 102 out of 105 Kansas counties. - Clay and Platte counties (7.9 percent and 6.9 percent) also ranked very low: 112 and 114 out of 115 Missouri counties respectively.
+At 5.6 percent, the poverty rate in Johnson County was well below the Kansas average (12.4 percent).
+Among Kansas counties, Johnson County ranked number 102 (the fourth lowest poverty rate in the state).
+While the overall poverty rate is comparatively low, stakeholders indicated that "pockets of need" and significant income disparities are present and often are overlooked.

-While poverty rates in Johnson, Clay, and Platte counties are comparatively low, stakeholders indicated that "pockets of need" and income disparities exist in these counties and often are overlooked.
+In each of the three counties, poverty rates for Black and for Hispanic residents have been substantially higher than rates for White residents.

-In each of the five counties, poverty rates for Black and for Hispanic residents have been substantially higher than rates for White residents.
+Many low-income census tracts can be found in the three counties.
+These are most prevalent in western parts of Jackson County, throughout Wyandotte County, and in Olathe in Johnson County.
+Most of these census tracts are where more than one-half of households are "rent burdened," are categorized as "high need" by the Dignity Health Community Need IndexTM

-Many low-income census tracts can be found in the five counties.
-These are most prevalent in western parts of Jackson County, eastern and central Wyandotte County, southwestern Clay County, and in Olathe in Johnson County.
-Most of these census tracts are where more than one-half of households are "rent burdened," are categorized as "high need" by the Dignity Health Community Need IndexTM (CNI), and are in the top quartile nationally for "social vulnerability" according to the Centers for Disease Control Social Vulnerability Index.
+(CNI), and are in the top quartile nationally for "social vulnerability" according to the Centers for Disease Control Social Vulnerability Index.

 Crime rates in Jackson and Wyandotte counties are significantly above national averages and above rates in their peer counties.
-Mortality rates for homicide also are significantly above average in these counties.
+Mortality rates for homicide are also significantly above average in these counties.

-Food deserts and food swamps1 are present in each of the counties and are particularly prevalent in western Jackson County and eastern Wyandotte County.
+Food deserts and food swamps are present in each of the counties and are particularly prevalent in western Jackson County and eastern Wyandotte County.

 The Kansas City Community Health Improvement Plan (CHIP, published in 2018) and Eastern Jackson County CHIP (also published in 2018) identified addressing social determinants of health, including education, crime, and economic opportunity as priority issues.
 The Kansas City Health Department Community Health Assessment highlights large education, economic, and housing-related gaps between Whites, Blacks, and Hispanic (or Latino) residents - in part due to historic racial and economic separation.
-The CHNA conducted in 2018 by the Northland Health Alliance cites unemployment rates for Black residents, food insecurity for children, medical debt, and housing insecurity as significant concerns in Clay and Platte counties.